mauythainoob/nzyme-docker/README.md

 2. Ammend values in .env file.
 3. Run `docker-compose up -d`.

+#### Nzyme tap config
+You can auto generate `nzyme-tap` configuration using the `generate_tap_conf.sh` script.
+Run this script against machine that will run `nzyme-tap` and ensure the adapters are connected.

 ## Notes:

 - There is currently no way to disable MFA.